-Kettleborough relies heavily on a scientific methodology to agriculture and cidermaking – working closely with Cornell Extension horticulturalists, pomologists, and entomologists to make sure it utilizes the most effective and sustainable growing techniques available today.
-Ironically, it has also planted numerous heirloom apple varieties that have been recently resurrected from near extinction for their superior hard cider qualities.
+Kettleborough relies heavily on a scientific methodology to agriculture and cider making, working closely with Cornell Extension horticulturalists, pomologists, and entomologists to make sure it utilizes the most effective and sustainable growing techniques available today.
+Ironically, Kettleborough has also planted numerous heirloom apple varieties, known for their superior hard cider qualities, that have been recently resurrected from near extinction.

 277 State Route 208